slugdude/Piper/README.md

 ## Piper
 The Spigot Server Command Piper.

-This plugin is designed to be used by system administrators who do not like having to use tmux send-keys or its screen equivolent.
+This plugin is designed to be used by system administrators who do not like having to use tmux send-keys or its screen equivalent.
 Instead of that, this plugin and client provides a simple way for administrators to send their server commands and get the resulting output, not interfering with the console in the process.

 Note: due to limitations in the spigot-api, this does not work with Mojang-provided commands.
 Yes, I am researching ways to circumvent this.